 - Virtually all pig farms in Michigan are family-owned and have been in the same family for generations

-- Pork cuts recommended for the health conscious include loin roast, tenderloin, chop and Canadian-style bacon
+- The healthiest cuts of pork include loin roast, tenderloin, chop and Canadian-style bacon

 - Pork is an excellent source of thiamin, niacin, riboflavin, vitamin B6, phosphorous and protein